dvidelabs/flatcc/README.md

 symbols if present in the filename, such as hyphens - these are now mapped to underscore.
-It is still possible to create conflicting names, e.g. by having schema files like 'foo-bar.fbs' and 'foo_bar.fbs', or 'foo.fbs' and 'Foo.fbs', but it is not considered to be a practical concern worth handling.
+It is still possible to create conflicting names, e.g. by having schema files like 'foo-bar.fbs' and 'foo_bar.fbs', or 'foo.fbs' and 'Foo.fbs', in which case conflicting schema files will not be processed as they are considered a different path to an already processed file.

 Release 0.6.1 contains primarily bug fixes and numerous contributions from the